-The Company has implemented robust policies that bar employees from hedging and pledging our stock.
-NEOs are prohibited from pledging Company securities as collateral for loans, doing so would be a violation of the Company's Insider Trading Policy.
+Those subject to our insider trading policy are barred from hedging and pledging our stock.
+They are prohibited from pledging Company securities as collateral for loans, and doing so would be a violation of our insider trading policy.

-Additionally, employees are barred from engaging in transactions in publicly-traded options, such as puts and calls, and other derivative securities with respect to the Company's securities.
+Additionally, those subject to our insider trading policy are barred from engaging in transactions in publicly-traded options, such as puts and calls, and other derivative securities with respect to the Company's securities.
 This prohibition extends to any hedging or similar transaction designed to decrease the risks associated with holding Company securities.
 There are limited exceptions to the hedging and pledging prohibitions, however they must be approved by a Compliance Officer, in consultation with the board of directors or an independent committee of the board of directors.